alice12349876/Feistel-Cipher/WORKLOG.md

 Si Ying: Worked on Variations

 ## May 20th, 21st, 22nd, Friday and Weekends
-Alice: Worked on History\
+Alice: Worked on Hhistory and strengths.\
-Si Ying: Worked on Variations and Weaknesses
+Si Ying: Worked on Variations and Weaknesses.

 ## May 23rd, Monday
-Alice: Worked on History and Strengths. \
+Alice: Worked on History and Strengths.
+Uploaded notes to presentation.\
-Si Ying: Worked on Variations and Weaknesses
+Si Ying: Worked on Variations and Weaknesses.
+Uploaded notes to presentation.

 ## May 24th, Tuesday
 Alice: Research encryption algorithms and the structure of the Feistel Cipher. \